njeveh/alx-higher_level_programming/0x10-python-network_0/README.md

 > A Bash script that takes in a URL, sends a GET request to the URL, and displays the body of the response
 >> - Displays only body of a 200 status code response
 >> - Uses curl
+### 2-delete.sh
+> A Bash script that sends a DELETE request to the URL passed as the first argument and displays the body of the response
+>> - Uses curl